herzf012/world-disaster-risk-visualization/README.md

 # Overview
 Our website showcases the risk of extreme natural events becoming a disaster from 2011-2021 in 181 countries across the world.
-Using the data from the World Disaster Risk Dataset we will visualize the World Risk Index on each country by year.
+Using the data from the World Disaster Risk Dataset from Kaggle, we will visualize the World Risk Index on each country by year.
 A second visualization will show 5 factors that go into making the World Disaster Risk each year by country.
 And lastly, we will visualize the World Risk Index category rank out of the 181 countries.